 And tell us again why the drops are consistent with drops on the vertical surface of a drinking glass.
 Please, this time support it with evidence.

 You simply said that the few visible drops on Folien 1 are “consistent” with drops on a drinking glass.
 You failed to show us comparative and supporting data.
 What do you make of these other drops on Folien 1?
 Considered that the alleged glass would have been fairly clean – and would have been washed often and most probably recently?
 What do you make of the random shapes, direction of flow and white rims?
 And about at least two partial drops (drops cut in half)?
-By the way – it is lazy to assume glass = drops.
+By the way – it is simply lazy to assume glass = drops.
 A DVD cover can also come in contact with all sorts of spatter and is not cleaned as regularly as a drinking glass.

 And: Any proof that ANY of the drops on Folien 1 are water drops?

 Mr Wertheim, you considered as one of your stronger arguments the black background of Folien 1.
 Said that glass does not hold powder.
 The black background favoured your theory.